programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-9.png" alt="TF/IDF Wordclouds for the 'optimal' eleven clusters found in the data; these have been given a name based on the dominant DDC3 group." caption="Figure 9.
 TF/IDF word clouds for 11-cluster classification (name from dominant DDC3 group)" %}

-Of course, Hierarchical Clustering is just one technique amongst many, and it's certain that other algorithmic approaches will perform better — or worse — depending on the context and application.
-We've advanced an analytical reason for using this technique, rooted in our conceptualisation of the 'semantic space' of doctoral research.
-If, for instance, you were seeking to identify disciplinary cores and to distinguish these from more peripheral/interdisciplinary work, then something like DBSCAN or OPTICS might be a better choice.
-It all depends on what you want to know!

 The code for doing this word cloud flexibly is a bit more complicated since you need to know how many plots you're going to produce, and then you have to allocate them to a grid of `nrows` by `ncols`:

 ```python